bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - Reflect on a recent project you worked on.
 What were the primary goals, and how did you ensure they aligned with the broader business objectives?
 - Think about a time when project objectives were not clear from the outset.
 What steps did you take to clarify them, and how did it impact the project’s outcome?
 - How do you approach situations where different stakeholders have conflicting objectives?
-Provide a specific example and explain how you resolved it.

 #### Analyze project scope